 The simple definition of SaaS procurement is the whole process of buying SaaS tools the right way with the right price at the right time.
 A purchasing SaaS journey that is automated from A to Z in finding SaaS vendors who offer secure and suitable SaaS solutions for your organization.
-All at a fraction of the energy of the typical approach.

 To understand the whole phenomenon, the what, how, and why must be fully covered.